sharksforarms/sharksforarms.github.io/content/posts/neovim-rust.md

 filetype plugin indent on
 ```

-Let's setup the rust-analyzer LSP and attach completion and diagnostics functions
+Let's setup the rust-analyzer LSP and add completion and enable diagnostics

 ```vim
 " Set completeopt to have a better completion experience